fluidattacks/makes/README.md

 - An environment variable called `STATE` points to a directory that can be used to store the script's state (if any).
   That state can be optionally persisted.
+  That state can be optionally shared across repositories.
 - Convenience bash functions are exported:
     - `running_in_ci_cd_provider`:
         Detects if we are running on the CI/CD provider (gitlab/github/etc).